-The Nutrition Society offers Summer Studentships aimed at undergraduate members interested in a career in nutritional science.
+The Nutrition Society offers Summer Studentships aimed at undergraduate members interested in a career in nutrition science.
 The studentships will provide undergraduates, registered on nutrition or related degree programmes, with the opportunity to undertake a period of research in a university, research institute or industrial setting.
 All applicants must have an academic supervisor based at the university at which they are registered.

 Studentships are available for up to eight weeks and are worth up to £2500.
 There is a stipend of £1600 in total.
 The applicant’s university will receive a payment £400 towards research expenses associated with the project.
-Additionally, up to £500 will be available, for travel and accommodation to enable the student to attend the annual Nutrition Futures Conference in September, to present their research project.
+Additionally, a conference grant will be available, for travel and accommodation to enable the student to attend the annual Nutrition Futures Conference in September, to present their research project.

 - The proposed supervisor and host school or department will each need to confirm their willingness to support the project and confirm that appropriate facilities will be made available.
 The University will be expected to administer the grant.

-- It is anticipated that students will have already undertaken at least two years of study at university for their FIRST degree, and have at least one year of their course remaining.
+- It is anticipated that students will have already undertaken at least two years of study at university for their FIRST degree (undergraduate), and have at least one year of their course remaining.

 - All projects should be original research.
-A research project that has already begun or that has already been presented/started by another researcher, will not be accepted.
-To clarify - you cannot join a research team that has already started on a project with this grant, it must be your own work.
+A research project that has already begun or that has already been presented/started by another researcher, will not be acceptable.
+To clarify - you cannot join a research team that has already started on a project to be eligible for this grant, it must all be your own work.

 - The project must be concluded by the end of August as students will present an abstract of their findings at the annual Nutrition Futures Conference in September.

 The application and judging process

 Applications will consist of a proposal of no more than 500 words, detailing your project including aims, hypotheses and methodology (not including references), and a statement of no more than 150 words explaining how the project will enhance your future career aspirations in nutritional science.

 Judging of the application